Who we are

 Assistant Psychologist: Zara Tandy

-Outside of my professional life, I am passionate about the arts, regularly attending ballet performances, visiting galleries, and playing the oboe in several classical orchestras.
-I work hard to be great at my job, help others, and grow personally.
+Outside my professional life, I am passionate about the arts, regularly attending ballet performances, visiting galleries and playing the oboe in several classical orchestras.
+I work hard to be great at my job, help others and grow personally.

 Psychology Intern: Ellie Webb

-A central part of my role is contributing to an ever-evolving internal research database project designed to evaluate the long-term impact of Affiniti+’s services.
+A central part of my role is to contribute to an ever-evolving internal research database project designed to evaluate the long-term impact of Affiniti+’s services.
 This work has the potential to inform future published research and improve outcomes for the clients we support.
-I find it incredibly fulfilling to use my analytical toolkit to ensure our care remains progressive, evidence-based and innovative.
+I find it incredibly fulfilling to use my analytical toolkit to ensure that our care remains progressive, evidence-based and innovative.

 “I cannot recommend her enough”